-• Horizontally mounted

-- To program position 1, move the memory features to the desired positions using the associated controls.
+- Horizontally mounted - psition 1, move the memory features to the desired g the associated controls.
+Press and hold button 1 for at - To program position 1, move the memory features to the desired positions using the associated controls.
 Press and hold button 1 for at least two seconds.
-A chime will sound confirming that a memory position has been set. - To program position 2, repeat the previous procedure using button 2. - A memory seat position may be programmed at any time.
+A chime will sound confirming that a memory position has been set. - To program position 2, repeat the previous procedure using button 2.

+A memory seat position may be programmed at any time.

 To program the memory feature to a remote entry transmitter, refer to Remote entry system in the Locks and Security chapter.
+148